- Web Desk

 Confusion continues as gas prices swing between increase, cut and now no change

-Consumers have been left puzzled after conflicting reports about gas tariffs in the current fiscal year.
-Just hours after news emerged of a possible reduction in gas prices, followed by an announcement of a hike, the Oil and Gas Regulatory Authority (Ogra) has now clarified that no hike has been approved.
+Consumers have been left confused following conflicting reports about gas tariffs for the current fiscal year.
+Hours after news emerged of a possible reduction in prices, followed by claims of a hike, the Oil and Gas Regulatory Authority (OGRA) has clarified that no increase has been approved.

-According to Ogra’s spokesperson, both Sui Northern Gas Pipelines Limited (SNGPL) and Sui Southern Gas Company (SSGC) are currently meeting their network revenue requirements.
-“There is no need for any revision in gas prices at this time,” the spokesperson said, putting an end to speculation over recent tariff changes.
+A spokesperson for OGRA said both Sui Northern Gas Pipelines Limited (SNGPL) and Sui Southern Gas Company (SSGC) are currently meeting their network revenue requirements.
+“There is no need for any revision in gas prices at this time,” the spokesperson added, ending speculation over recent tariff changes.

 Winter supply remains a priority